 If you’re starting from Toronto, make your first stop in Ottawa (a four-hour drive) or Montreal (a six-hour drive).
 Opt to stop at Thousand Islands National Park along the way.
 Spanning across the border between Canada and the U.S., you can either spend the night in the park or just stop for a scenic river cruise through the islands.

 Ottawa and Montreal are just two hours apart, so either makes a great place to spend the night if you’re coming from Toronto.
-I love Montreal because of its exciting nightlife and overall atmosphere; there are so many awesome places to visit in Montreal.
+I love Montreal because of its exciting nightlife and overall atmosphere.
 If you prefer a quieter city with beautiful parks where you can learn about Canada’s history, then Ottawa is a great option.

 Fredericton, New Brunswick is about 8 hours East of Montreal, so you could get there in a day.
 But if you prefer to break up the drive, a great option is to spend a night in Québec City.
 With its picturesque cobblestone streets lined with bistros and boutiques, you’ll be planning a trip back.